rorzor/chesspsr/README.md

 Enjoy playing Rock Paper Scissors Board Game!

+# new mechanics to consider:

+## Respec
+if the current mechanics end in perpetual stalemate, consider a 'respec' action where a player can make a revealed piece they own hidden again, and optionally change the type

 # To Do:

 * Change setup_ai_game function to invoke more detailed dialog with additional configuration options